-Each one is the result of hours of engineering, testing, and optimization for power, latency, and related concerns of resource-hungry applications as well as space, size, ruggedization, and other issues facing in-field deployments.
+Each is the result of hours of engineering, testing, and optimization for power, latency, and related concerns of resource-hungry applications as well as space, size, ruggedization, and other issues facing in-field deployments.

 Each reflects all our past work designing edge devices to meet the unique demands AI and HPC places on hardware.
 And they are a great starting place for your customized edge deployment.

 Learn more about our edge HPC and AI reference architectures:

 Devices that support AI on the edge (i.e., such as in-vehicle or MIL-SPEC systems) are complex to design.
 The Argos Ruggedized Edge System includes modern, state-of-the-art AI hardware designed to resist environmental conditions and is powerful enough to support accelerated computing.
 These systems are encased in a sealed container with a custom cooling solution and equipped with shock absorbers for the most rugged deployments.

 Some organizations need cloud-like services (i.e., storage, compute, containers, GPU) in edge environments.
 But big, CSP provided solutions are expensive and have vendor-specific configurations.
 The customizable Edge System combines ruggedized, enterprise-grade components and a private cloud software stack suitable, all designed for use in the field, for the same performance but lower cost than Snowball.

 Running a cluster outside of a datacenter can limit the workloads you can support.
 You have limited footprint, environmental concerns (vibration, heat, dust, moisture), power envelope limitations and other issues.
 The CDI Edge Cluster gives you the power to reconfigure resources on the edge and still get bare-metal performance.
 At the same time, it addresses form factor and deployment limitations you find at the edge.